 Greece rapidly aging by the minute

-Recent Eurostat data and demographic projections in the EU show that over the last four decades in Greece, student and pupil numbers have been decreasing.
+Recent Eurostat data and demographic projections in the EU show that over the last four decades in Greece, student numbers have been decreasing.
 At the same time, the economically active population is shrinking.